CodeSpace-Team/approaching-a-project-and-version-control-2.0/06_Managing Changes with Git.md

 2. Be concise but descriptive.
 3. Include context if needed, e.g., referencing an issue or feature.

-**_Illustration: Show a side-by-side comparison of good vs. bad commit messages in a table format._**

 ## The Git Workflow

 ### Stage Changes with `git add`